capitalone/DataProfiler/README.md

 The DataProfiler is a Python library designed to make data exploration, analysis, monitoring and **sensitive data detection** easy.

 Load **Data** with a single command, the library automatically identifies, formats and loads files into a DataFrame.
 Then **Profile** the Data, identifying the schema, statistics, entities and more.
+From there, interact with Profiles or generate reports.

 The Data Profiler comes with a cutting edge pre-trained deep learning model, used to efficiently identify **sensitive data** (or **PII**).
 Have entities the library doesn't cover?
 It's easy to add new entities to the existing pre-trained model or insert a new pipeline for entity recognition.